 What does the Fellows application process entail?

-CPF Fellows are selected for a semester and should apply 6-8 months before their desired term.
-The fall term at USC runs from August to December and the spring term runs for January to May.
+CPF Fellowships are one semester long.
+The Fall term at USC runs from August to December, and the Spring term runs from January to May.

 Do I need to live in Los Angeles to be a Fellow?